Gluon Transverse-Momentum-Dependent Distributions from Large-Momentum Effective Theory: Gluon quasi-TMDPDFs at one-loop

 Note that in the above correlator, the hadron momentum is finite and the gauge link is along the spatial direction.
 Thus, no additional rapidity regulator is needed.
 The finite link length is introduced to regulate the so-called pinch-pole singularity associated with infinitely long Wilson lines.
 In a cutoff regularization such as lattice regularization, it is also associated with linear divergences from the Wilson lines.
 Nevertheless, the dependence on the length $L$ is cancelled by dividing by the square root of a Euclidean flat rectangular Wilson loop

 in Eq.~(\ref{eq:quasigcorrfunc}), so that we can take the limit $L\to\infty$.
 The introduction of $Z_E$ also removes additional contributions arising from the transverse gauge link.

 In Ref.~\cite{Zhang:2018diq}, it has been identified that there are four gluon quasi-PDF operators that are multiplicatively renormalized~\cite{Zhang:2018diq,Wang:2019tgg}.
-Similar discussions also apply to the gluon quasi-TMDPDF operators.
+Similar conclusion also applies to the gluon quasi-TMDPDF operators.
 We find that the following operators can be renormalized multiplicatively